Too Busy to Read? Buy Neptune’s Harvest – Click Here

 Strawberries have a shallow root system, so they require very careful planning when selecting a growing medium for your plants.
 They need a lot of sun and good drainage as well.
-You should select a location with rich soil, and do not be afraid to use lots of mulch.
+You should select a location with good soil, and do not be afraid to use lots of mulch.
 So, considering these conditions, what kind of fertilizer is best for strawberries?
 Let’s find out and also consider some concerns you might need to address beforehand.

 The Problem with High Carbon Levels